zachhannum/the-word-of-iron/manuscript/chapter_6.md

 He came to a stop before them, placing is hands on his knees, breathing hard.
 He looked up, slowing his breathing, and his heartbeat receded back into his ribcage, no longer threatening to explode from his chest.

-"Did you just---" Viggo stopped himself, unable to find the words.
+"Did you just—" Viggo stopped himself, unable to find the words.

 "Yeah.
 Yeah, we did," he gasped.